 Combine the dressing ingredients above and serve over the salad above JUST before serving.

 Baby beet greens

 Apples (every flavor you love)

 Here’s how I make my sugared almonds or any nut for that matter:

-Grab a frying pan, sprinkle the nuts of choice in the pan and sprinkle with sugar.
+Grab a frying pan, sprinkle the nuts of choice in the pan, and sprinkle with sugar.
 I typically use the ratio of one cup of nuts to two tablespoons of white granulated sugar.
-I stir them over a low to medium heat on the stove and cook until they are slightly brown.
+I stir them over low to medium heat on the stove and cook until they are slightly brown.
 Watch them carefully, they will burn.
 Have a cookie sheet covered with foil sprayed with vegetable oil ready to evenly spread the very hot nuts onto the greased foil.
 As they cool, you break up the chunks.